Keith Fink

 Keith Fink is an American attorney, author, and academic.
-He represented a business in a contract dispute with Ellen DeGeneres dubbed by the media as "Iggygate".
+He represented clients in a contract dispute with Ellen DeGeneres dubbed by the media as "Iggygate".

-In 2017, Fink became embroiled in a dispute with the University of California at Los Angeles regarding the importance of free speech, academic freedom, and viewpoint diversity in the collegiate setting.
+In 2017, Fink became embroiled in a dispute with the University of California at Los Angeles regarding the non-renewal of his contract.

 Fink is the author of two books: Free Speech in the Workplace and Sex, Politics, and Race: Free Speech on Campus.

 Biography

-Keith Fink was born in Santa Monica, California, and grew up in Bel Air, California.
+Keith Fink was born in Santa Monica, California and grew up in Bel Air, California.
 He attended University High School and then went to college at the University of California, Los Angeles.
-Fink won dozens of debate tournaments throughout the country.
-Fink and his debate partner Lisa Allred set the single season college debate record for most tournament wins in a year while juniors.
+Fink has won many debate tournaments.
+As juniors, Fink and his debate partner Lisa Allred set the single season college debate record for most tournament wins in a year.

-After college, Fink taught debate at the Harvard School while also editing a college debate handbook called Fink's Files, which provided analysis and arguments on the yearly college debate topic.
+After college, Fink taught debate at the Harvard-Westlake School while also editing a college debate handbook called Fink's Files, which provided analysis and arguments on the yearly college debate topic.
 Fink also taught Speech at Stephen S. Wise Temple.

-Fink subsequently earned a Juris Doctor degree Southwestern Law School and was admitted to the State Bar of California.
+Fink subsequently earned a Juris Doctor degree from Southwestern Law School and was admitted to the State Bar of California.

 Legal career

 Fink began his legal career as an associate attorney at Cotkin, Collins & Franscell.
 He subsequently joined Kindel & Anderson.
 Fink later joined Baker & Hostetler.
-During Fink's early years as an attorney, he successfully litigated numerous 42 U.S.C. § 1983 cases, leading to one that was heard by the Supreme Court of California in which Fink's client prevailed.
+During Fink's early years as an attorney, he successfully prosecuted numerous 42 U.S.C. § 1983 cases, leading to one that was heard by the Supreme Court of California in which Fink's client prevailed.

-Fink's focus expanded to labor, employment, business, and commercial litigation.
+Fink's focus has gradually expanded to labor, employment, business, and commercial litigation.
 In March 1997, Fink founded Keith A. Fink & Associates, a boutique litigation firm that primarily handles employment discrimination law, labor, business, civil rights, and entertainment law matters.
-Fink litigates cases in both state and federal courts throughout California.

 Teaching

 Fink began teaching as an adjunct professor at Southwestern Law School in 1993.
 He taught Civil Rights & Civil Liberties, Labor Law, Employment Discrimination, and Pretrial Civil Practice.

 In the 2007-2008 academic year, Fink stopped teaching at Southwestern Law School and began teaching at UCLA, his alma mater.
 For the next decade, Fink's teaching focused on the First Amendment, freedom of speech, employment law, entertainment law, and debate.
 Fink designed and taught four courses: Race, Sex & Politics: Free Speech on Campus; Free Speech in the Workplace; Entertainment Law; and Abortion, Gun Control, and the Death Penalty: Arguing Contemporary Social Issues.

-Fink's classes were generally well-received by students; with some describing his classes as among the "most influential and developmentally-important classes they've taken at UCLA."